shonkwiler/geometry-in-motion/README.md

-# geometry-in-motion
+# Geometry in Motion
-Geometry in Motion: animations by Clayton Shonkwiler
+Source code for animations by [Clayton Shonkwiler](https://shonkwiler.org).